garden-io/garden/docs/reference/module-types/kubernetes.md

     # The name of a container in the target.
 Specify this if the target contains more than one container and the main
     # container is not the first container in the spec.
     containerName:

-# POSIX-style paths to YAML files to load manifests from.
-Each can contain multiple manifests, and can include any
-# Garden template strings, which will be resolved before applying the manifests.
-files: []

 # The Deployment, DaemonSet or StatefulSet or Pod that Garden should regard as the _Garden service_ in this module
 # (not to be confused with Kubernetes Service resources).